trilitech/tezos-developer-docs/src/pages/tezos-basics/governance/history-of-amendments/index.md

 * Pipelined validation of manager operations, increasing throughput, without compromising the network’s safety.
 This ongoing project reduces the need to fully execute time-expensive operations (like smart contract calls), before they reach a baker, resulting in a faster propagation of new blocks and operations across the network.

-* Improved randomness with the integration of Verifiable Delay Functions (VDF) into the protocol’s random seed generation, reinforcing the security of the rights allocation mechanism.
+* Improved randomness with the integration of Verifiable Delay Functions (VDF) into the protocol’s random  process, reinforcing the security of the rights allocation mechanism.

 * Event logging in Michelson smart contracts enabling DApps developers to send on-chain custom messages in order to trigger effects in off-chain applications (wallets, explorers, etc.).